Saltar al contenido principal

 Benefits of sunscreen

 By now, everyone has heard that they should be wearing sunscreen daily.
 Why?
-Beyond preventing signs of premature skin aging, such as fine lines, wrinkles and dark spots, sunscreen can dramatically reduce the risk of skin cancer.
+Beyond preventing signs of premature skin aging, such as dark spots, fine lines and wrinkles, sunscreen can dramatically reduce the risk of skin cancer.
 In fact, even a sun-protection factor (SPF) as low as 15 can help cut your chances of developing melanoma - the most serious form of skin cancer - by a whopping 50 percent.

 Does sunscreen block vitamin D?

-What is a healthy level of vitamin D?
+What is the recommended daily amount of vitamin D?

 We need this nutrient, because the benefits of vitamin D are critical to a healthy body, inside and out.
 "Vitamin D regulates many physiological processes in the skin, including skin turnover, barrier maintenance and immunity," says Dr. Alexiades.
 She notes that vitamin D also helps the body absorb and retain both calcium and phosphorus, key nutrients for making healthy bone.
 Consequences of low vitamin D, on the other hand, include rickets in children and weak bones in adults.